Ousret/niquests-stats/README.md

 - Network latency by either running the server locally or in a home network (wired).
 - It's recommended that, you must have at least 8c/16t available on the server/client side(s).
 - Constrain the TLS version and cipher to ensure OpenSSL alignments with all clients.
+- You must ensure the lowest amount of "variance by external factor" like but not limited by controlling thoroughly things like P/E cores and assign process to bound cores if necessary.

 The delay must be computed after contextmanager exit (aka. pool shutdown).
 Of course, don't do anything else during the benchmarks, nothing.